The Ultimate Guide to Medellin Nightlife

 If you’re staying near Laureles and attempting to learn Spanish, the bar at Ondas hostel in La Floresta hosts a super-popular language exchange on Friday evenings.
 My Spanish hasn’t improved at all since I’ve been going (turns out, I’m a terrible language learner), but I’ve made a great group of Colombian mates from going here, so if you’re traveling solo I’d definitely recommend checking it out.

 If you’ll excuse the generalization, Colombian people love to dance.
 And, they’re bloody good at it, too.
-That’s probably why Medellin nightclubs are the most fun places in the entire world (probably).
+That’s probably why Medellin clubs (and Colombia night clubs in general) are the most fun places in the entire world (probably).
 There are many, many contenders for the best nightclubs in Medellin, but here are some of my favorites…

 Let’s start with salsa.
-Colombia is one of the best places in the world to dance salsa and there are literally dozens of clubs dotted around Medellin that offer a place to dance every night of the week.
-If you’re a salsa novice it’s worth taking classes to get your skills on point before heading to a salsa night.
+Colombia nightclubs are one of the best places in the world to dance salsa and there are literally dozens of clubs dotted around Medellin that offer a place to dance every night of the week.
+If you’re a salsa novice it’s worth taking salsa classes in Medellin to get your skills on point before heading to a salsa night.

 Salsa in Laureles